 Taneesha’s taste for videography began in high school.
 “Some of my friends introduced me to music and making videos, and that’s when it hit me that I love art.”

 In February, Tasheena was invited to collaborate with True North Aid for the Ballantyne Project, where she documented the donation of arts and craft supplies, toys and games for youth and elders.
 Typically, these resources are not readily available in Fort Chipewyan.

 “I was contacted by Arts Council Wood Buffalo to be the videographer,” said Tasheena.
 “I felt honored to get our community noticed.
 It was fun to work with our youth and leadership while making this video.”

 Watch Tasheena’s video for The Ballantyne Project on Facebook: @TheBallantyneProject.

 Her reputation as an artist continues to grow, and she has also been invited to be the videographer for an upcoming event with Athabasca Tribal Council for National Indigenous Language Day.
 “I will be interviewing elders and others who are preserving Indigenous languages.”

 “To me, being an artist in Wood Buffalo means being ambitious and getting my work out there as an Indigenous artist,” said Tasheena.
 “My goal is to give other Indigenous people hope and courage to take the chances to meet new people and go for any opportunity that’s given to them.”

-Connect to the local arts community and follow Arts Council Wood Buffalo on Facebook, Instagram, Twitter or LinkedIn (@artscouncilwb), or visit the website at www.artscouncilwb.ca for arts information, resources and opportunities.
+Connect to the local arts community and follow Arts Council Wood Buffalo on Facebook, Instagram, Twitter and LinkedIn (@artcouncilwb).
+Become an ACWB member for arts information, artistic development, resources and opportunities!